-Day 2: Friday 27 December Cairo/El Alamein/Siwa
+Day 2: Thursday 24 April Cairo/El Alamein/Siwa

-After breakfast, meeting with the Kanaga Africa Tours staff and transfer by tarmac road to the Siwa oasis.
-Along the way, we will make stops to visit the memorial of the Italian fallen in the famous 1942 Battle of EL ALAMEIN, during World War II, and for lunch in a restaurant.
-Arrive in SIWA in the late afternoon, Egypt's most isolated oasis, inhabited mainly by a population of Berber stock who speak Siwi (a declension of Tamazigh) and are mainly engaged in agriculture.
-In the oasis, in fact, there are 250,000 date palms, 40,000 olive trees and vast orchards (especially orange and fig trees), fed by 280 hot springs.
-Accommodation at the Ghaliet Ecolodge (or similar), nestled in the palm grove, and time for a refreshing dip in its spring water pool.
-Dinner in a dimly lit restaurant inside the Shali fortress, and overnight stay in en-suite double rooms.
+After breakfast, meet with Kanaga Africa Tours staff and transfer by tarmac road to the oasis of Siwa.
+On the way we will make stops to visit the memorial of the Italian fallen in the famous 1942 battle of EL ALAMEIN, during World War II, and for lunch in a restaurant.
+Arrive in SIWA in the late afternoon, Egypt's most isolated oasis, inhabited mainly by a population of Berber stock who speak Siwi (a declension of Tamazigh), and devoted mainly to agriculture.
+In the oasis, in fact, there are 250,000 date palms, 40,000 olive trees and vast orchards (particularly of oranges and figs) fed by 280 hot springs.
+Accommodation at the Hotel Kenooz or similar, dinner in a restaurant inside the Shali fortress and overnight stay in double rooms with services.

 After breakfast, the morning is dedicated to visiting the archaeological sites of SIWA.
-We begin with the ruins of the "mud city" of SHALI, whose foundation dates back to the 13th century, and which was built entirely from kershef, a typical local material consisting of a mixture of clay, straw and salt.
-Following this, we will travel to the JEBEL MAWTA or "mountain of the dead", a hill of limestone rocks on whose sides numerous tombs were excavated during the XXVIth Pharaonic dynasty, during the Greek-Roman period.
-Here we visit the tomb of Siamun, a notable who lived during the 3rd century BC, whose walls are decorated with valuable paintings.
-Afterwards, we will travel to AGHURMI, a fortified village built on a hill and surrounded by an immense palm grove, where we will visit the ORION TEMPLE or Ammon Temple, where in 331 BC Alexander the Great's divine lineage was revealed to Alexander the Great, legitimising his claim to the throne of Egypt.
-A short distance away, we visit the remains of the UMM UBEYDA TEMPLE, characterised by a long hieroglyphic wall dating back to the XXX dynasty.
-Lunch in a restaurant with a view of the CLEOPATRA BATHS, formerly called the 'spring of the sun', a circular pool where the inhabitants of the oasis cool off during the hottest hours of the day.
+We will begin with the ruins of the 'mud city' of SHALI, built entirely of kershef, a typical local material consisting of a mixture of clay, straw and salt, and whose foundation dates back to the 13th century AD.
+We will then travel to the JEBEL MAWTA or 'Mountain of the Dead', a hill of limestone rocks on whose sides numerous tombs were excavated during the XXVIth Pharaonic dynasty and during the Greco-Roman period.
+Here we will visit the tomb of Siamun, a notable who lived during the 3rd century BC, whose walls are decorated with valuable paintings.
+We will then travel to AGHURMI, a fortified village built on a hillside and surrounded by an immense palm grove, where we will visit the ORION TEMPLE or Temple of Ammon, where in 331 BC Alexander the Great's divine lineage was revealed to Alexander the Great, thus legitimising his claim to the throne of Egypt.
+A short distance away we visit the remains of the TEMPLE OF UMM UBEYDA with its long wall of decorations and hieroglyphics dating back to the XXXth dynasty.
+Lunch in a restaurant with a view of the CLEOPATRA BATHROOMS, formerly known as the 'spring of the sun', a circular pool where the inhabitants of the oasis cool off during the hottest hours of the day.
 Return to the hotel and time at leisure.
-In the afternoon, we travel to Birket Siwa Lake where Fantasy Island with its famous FATNAS SPRING is located.
+In the afternoon we travel to Birket Siwa Lake where Fantasy Island with its famous FATNAS SPRING is located.
 Tasting a mint tea or fresh juice while waiting for the sunset over the lake.
-This is followed by a dimly lit dinner in a restaurant near a hot spring, where we can relax with a rejuvenating night bath in this particular pool.
-Overnight stay in double rooms with services.
+Followed by a dimly lit dinner in a restaurant near a hot-water spring, where we can relax with a rejuvenating nighttime swim in this special pool.
+Overnight stay in double rooms with bathrooms.